Do injectables hurt more than a bee sting? A wasp sting?

 Perhaps you’re still wondering, though, what to expect during your first dermal filler treatment.
 Let’s take a look.

 Before applying any dermal filler, the physician will mark strategic points on your face as guides to the appropriate injection sites for the filler.
 Then he or she will clean the injection sites with antibacterial soap and administer a topical anesthetic to numb the area.
 The actual injections take only a few minutes.
 Afterward, the physician will clean all the marks and apply an ice pack to the treatment site.
 It’s important that you don’t apply pressure to the treated areas as this could result in the displacement of the dermal filler.
 Depending on the kind of dermal filler, you may be asked to refrain from exercising, bending over, lying down, or rubbing the area for the first 24-48 hours after treatment.

 Even the smallest needle can still potentially cause a bruise that lasts anywhere from a few days to two weeks.

 Want to try injectables?
 Come to LaserAway.
 We’re proud to offer the most medical spa service options of any national skincare provider.
 We hire only the most highly trained staff experienced and certified in administering laser and other dermatological procedures.
 What’s more, we use only innovative techniques and cutting-edge laser technology.
 We aim to make your medical spa experience comfortable, enjoyable and satisfying.
-Schedule a free, no obligation consultation today by emailing LaserAway.net or calling the staff at LaserAway at (888) 965-2737.
+Schedule a free, no-obligation consultation today by emailing LaserAway.com or calling the staff at LaserAway at (888) 965-2737.